mcnuttandrew/critical-hci-vis-class/src/index.md

 **Instructor**: [Andrew McNutt](https://www.mcnutt.in/)
 **Contact**: andrew.mcnutt@utah.edu
-**Class**: 02:00PM-03:20PM Tuesday/Thursday in BU C 302
+**Class**: 02:00PM-03:20PM Tuesday/Thursday in ~~BU C 302~~ Halvorsen conference room (4th floor WEB)
 **Office Hours**: On demand
 **Github link**: [github.com/mcnuttandrew/critical-hci-vis-class](https://github.com/mcnuttandrew/critical-hci-vis-class)

 FAQ

-- How do I submit stuff? [https://docs.google.com/forms/d/e/1FAIpQLSfxXJaOHXUUZyjyOEaaBKH2-PRM3UnbdnFhGjZfbrDLP7Jd-Q/viewform?usp=dialog](https://docs.google.com/forms/d/e/1FAIpQLSfxXJaOHXUUZyjyOEaaBKH2-PRM3UnbdnFhGjZfbrDLP7Jd-Q/viewform?usp=dialog)
+- How do I submit stuff? [this link](https://docs.google.com/forms/d/e/1FAIpQLSfxXJaOHXUUZyjyOEaaBKH2-PRM3UnbdnFhGjZfbrDLP7Jd-Q/viewform?usp=dialog)
 - How do I hear about course updates?
 You'll get an email
 - How do I get in touch with the course staff?
 Send an email
 - How do I propose a work?
 Send an email